 Especially if you grew the tomatoes, save those seeds!
 It’s not hard to grow tomatoes from seed, and it’s so much cheaper, even if you lose them a couple of times (I speak from experience!).
 Save the seeds for next year, or trade them with a friend.
 Emma (from Misfit Gardening) sent me all kinds of seed varieties I haven’t ever tried before and I’m packing up her seeds from my harvest now!

 All those tomato skins you peeled off your canned tomatoes don’t have to go to waste!
 Dry them and then grind them into a powder.
 This can be a super-flavorful base for anything, really.
 It’s a strong start to a vegetable bouillon, but also can amp up the flavor in a soup, gravy, sauce, you name it.
-I want you to seriously consider this, especially if, sometime
+I want you to seriously consider this for home cooking, which, sometimes, can be lacking a little special something.

 KNOW SOMEONE WHO COULD USE SOME IDEAS?